aman-20232703/networking-cisco-packet-tracer-/README.md

 • Good for businesses and large organizations.

 # What is Network Topology?
-Network Topology refers to the Structural arrangement or layout pattern of various elements (links, nodes, etc.) in a computer network.
-It defines how different devices (computers, printers, servers) are connected and how data flows between them.
+it is the structure of connection between two computer or layout in which network devices are connected to each other.
+Topology is selected on the basis of the number of versiuon networked in the segment, the speed in the network and the budget for thr network.
 ### Type of Topology
 #### 1. Bus Topology
-In Bus Topology, all devices (computers, printers, etc.) are connected to a single central cable called the bus or backbone.
-This cable acts as a shared communication medium that carries data signals to all devices. a device sends data, the signal travels along the bus in both directions.
+In Bus Topology, all devices (computers, printers, etc.) are connected to a single central cable called the bus or backbone.it is economical because it use single cable. any failure in the cable can halt the entire network. it can travel upto 500m without amplification. thye coaxial cable in this topology are restitive to external electromagnetic interferences.it also used terminator to end the signal after successful delivery.
 #### Advantages
 • Simple and Easy to Install: Requires less cabling compared to other topologies.